-Many academics use the summer holidays as a time to relax, unwind and finally get that writing project done.
+Many academics use the holidays as a time to relax, unwind and finally get that writing project done.
 However, is setting aside large chunks of time over the holidays the best way to approach academic writing?
 Chris Smith argues that writing over the holidays can be effective, but should be approached thoughtfully.
 Whereas, the holidays may seem to present a large spell of unbroken time in which to write, the way in which you approach and manage this time is just as important as its duration.

 Whilst the summer might seem like the perfect distraction-free time to throw yourself headlong into a stalled writing project, our research amongst academic authors suggests otherwise.
 Before embarking on a summer writing binge you should carefully consider your approach – here’s how.